apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dow surges 650 points as stock market snaps back**
+**Celine Dion closes the Olympic Opening Ceremony with a courageous tour de force | NBC Sports**

-You can read more about it [here](https://www.washingtonpost.com/business/2024/07/26/dow-stock-market-rally/).
+You can read more about it [here](https://news.google.com/rss/articles/CCAiC3NtS3FNaUdYeGw0mAEB?oc=5).

 ## Requirements
 - Python 3.8